 This metric accounts for changes in our recurring revenue base from cross-sell (additional solution capabilities sold), upsell (additional seats sold), price changes, and client attrition (including contraction of solution capabilities, contraction of seats and client churn).
-Our trailing twelve months' net revenue retention rate was above our expected range of 110% to 114% for the fifth quarter in a row.
+We upsold additional seats and cross-sold new solutions to our existing clients such that our trailing twelve months' net revenue retention rate as of March 31, 2023 was within our recently increased range of 113% to 117%.
 However, if our clients do not continue to see the ability of our platform to generate return on investment relative to other software alternatives, net revenue retention could suffer and our operating results may be adversely affected.